Algonquin fall colours are breathtaking to behold.

 Payment lanes will be in place at the West Gate.
 Visitors should ensure that they have their payment ready.
 Having cash payments ready will be your fastest option.
-Please take advantage of this service as you can remain in your vehicle and be back on the Parkway Corridor in minutes and avoid potential line-ups at the West Gate permit office.
+Please take advantage of this service as you can remain in your vehicle and be back on Highway 60 in minutes and avoid potential line-ups at the West Gate permit office.
 Credit/debit payments will be still be available to those who do not have cash available.
 Please note that Amex cards are no longer accepted.

 Moral of the story: this isn’t a good place to stop.
 Try to pass through West Gate as efficiently as possible, stopping for washroom breaks further inside the park.

 The 511 travel information service — offered by the MTO — provides up-to-date information on traffic and traffic accidents on provincial highways.
 Please check this service the day of your arrival and avoid any potential delays.